ansible/ansible-lint/docs/docsite/rst/rules/rules.rst

 .. contents:: Topics

-This topic describes Ansible Lint rules.
+This topic describes how to use the deault Ansible Lint rules, as well as how to create and use custom rules.

 Specifying Rules at Runtime
 ===========================